 The Costco package I buy comes as a two-pack.
 Note below how I cut each pack in half, making it easier to work with and just the right size when it comes to eating the cooked product.
 The slices are particularly great when it comes to making my favorite BLT (bacon-lettuce-tomato) sandwiches.
 They fit on the bread slices just right!

 The next step is important.
 I spread the sliced bacon from side to side in the pan.
 Notice how well they fit with three slices side by side.
 To get all the bacon in the pan I have to layer them.
 Don’t worry, the bacon all cooks the same and comes out fully cooked and ready to eat.
-If you have challenges with your oven cooking evenly, you may have to move the bacon around within the pan, and/or, located it in a new space on the oven rack(s).
+If you have challenges with your oven cooking evenly, you may have to move the bacon around within the pan part way through the cooking process, and/or, locate it in a new space on the oven rack(s).

 As mentioned above, I love the size and thickness of this Costco bacon once I slice the pack in half.
 Each slice fits on the plate just right, not to mention how it works on sandwiches.
 Each slice tends to be consistent in texture, thickness, and length.
 Note that as I take the bacon out of the pan I place it on some paper towels I’ve spread out on the kitchen counter.
 The towels absorb the grease and make cleanup that much easier.